KPandaK/metaeditor_safetensors/readme.md

     ```powershell
     just install
     ```
-  - This will create a virtual environment and install all required packages.
+  - This will create a Poetry-managed virtual environment and install all required development packages.

 You’re now ready to build, test, and run the application!